FIRS Boss Explains Why Tinubu Will Keep Borrowing Despite Higher Revenue, More Tax Payment

 Breaking down September’s record revenue, Adedeji said FIRS’ non-oil collections rose to N1.06 trillion compared with N151 billion two years earlier.

-The Nation reported that FIRS boss noted that new excise rules, e-invoicing, harmonised state levies, and a presumptive regime for hard-to-tax groups will further expand compliance.
+The Nation reported that the FIRS boss noted that new excise rules, e-invoicing, harmonised state levies, and a presumptive regime for hard-to-tax groups will further expand compliance.

 Plans are also underway to reduce corporate tax rates as part of broader fiscal and constitutional reforms.